-Together with CANOPY ENERGY company, which pledges to fight global warming by focusing on producing clean energy and reducing carbon emissions, we plan to distribute 50,000 Improved Cook Stoves to all eligible households in the Rusizi district in Western Rwanda over the next 2 years.
+Together with CANOPY ENERGIES SAS, which pledges to fight global warming by focusing on producing clean energy and reducing carbon emissions, we plan to distribute 50,000 Improved Cook Stoves to all eligible households in the Rusizi district in Western Rwanda over the next 2 years.

 Providing households with improved cook stoves reduces the wood consumption by a factor 2.5, and thus limits the emissions of greenhouse gases due to cooking.
 This project alone should prevent the emission of 700,000 tCO2eq over the next 7 years.
 Clean cooking solutions also significantly reduce the smoke in households, improving health conditions.

-For more information about CANOPY ENERGY activities, please visit: https://canopy-energy.com/en/canopy-energy/
+For more information about CANOPY ENERGIES activities, please visit: https://canopy-energy.com/en/canopy-energy/

 Climate-Smart Agriculture project was developed and is being implemented by RDIS organisation together with two dioceses of the Anglican church of Rwanda, namely Shyogwe and Cyangugu.
 The project is implemented in two phases, starting with Cyangugu diocese.
 It is meant to address the adverse effects of climate change, such as land degradation, deforestation, lower food production, unemployment etc, while also complementing the nation's efforts in achieving the Sustainable Development Goals (SDGs) in Rwanda.